 4. Church of the Good Shepherd

-The list wouldn't be complete without an astro shot from this gem.
+The list wouldn't be complete without at least one astro shot from this gem.
 A must see for every astrophotography enthusiast!
 This little chapel is placed right among the international dark sky reserve in Tekapo.

 6. Lupin Flowers in Tekapo